calphool/TRS80MXS/README.md

 Build Notes
 ===========

+March 17, 2019

+Happy St. Patrick's Day!
+Got the redesigned drive emulator "shield" working.
+Last board is the video/sound board.
+There's some LED weirdness going on with the drive emulator board (probably pin reassignments or something), but I'm not going to fool around with that right now.
+The drive emulation works as expected, so that's good enough.
+Stay tuned for the final board.
+It has the most dramatic changes, so it may take a little more debugging to get fully working.
+Once it's done, then our layer sandwich is basically done, except for the wireless board that I haven't yet designed.

+In totally unrelated news, I bought an Apple IIGS for $250.
+I don't have boot disks, so it tries to boot and then complains that it has nothing to boot from.
+I've ordered some disks from ebay.
+Gotta love the IIGS.
+It was Woz's last serious involvement in engineering at Apple, and some argue that it saved the company because it extended the aging Apple II line just long enough for Apple's board to realize that Jobs didn't know what he was talking about trying to push the Mac line when the technology just wasn't there yet.
+Some people slather a lot of praise on Jobs, and certainly he was a visionary, but his visions were often too far ahead of what the technology could do at the time, which put the company at risk in the late 80s.
+Vision is great and necessary, but engineering is where the rubber meets the road.
+Any science fiction writer can imagine amazing technology.
+Making it actually happen requires hard skills.

 March 3, 2019

 I got the first instance of the base board built and tested.
 It had a bug in the RD*, WR*, IN*, and OUT* signal lines.
 I just started using